 Optometrists with one to two years’ experience usually earn

-Optometrists with three to five years’ experience usually earn
+Optometrists with three or more years' experience usually earn

 Pay for optometrists varies depending on experience and where they work.